 - Does the thesis statement generalize about the ideas that control the development of the paper?

-The thesis statement below at left has been revised.
+The thesis statement below has been revised.
 Think about why the original thesis statement needs revision and how the revised statement narrows down the development of a composition.

 Drunken driving should be a serious issue in Congress.

 In order to save lives, Congress should enact legislation to force states to adopt stricter standards for drunken driving.

 Although both statements claim that Congress has an obligation concerning drunken driving, the revised statement qualifies as a more focused thesis.
 The revised statement sets forth a specific point of view which limits discussion to one issue (drunken driving legislation), and makes a judgment about that issue (the legislation should make State standards stricter).
 Therefore, the revised thesis better prepares the reader for the argument to follow by encapsulating that argument in a single statement.
 Two possible thought relationships could be used to support the thesis statement: causality and exemplification.
 By arguing from causality, the writer would state reasons to support the claim that stricter drunken driving standards will help save lives.
 By arguing from exemplification, the writer could describe specific instances about vehicular accidents caused by drunken driving.